Best Arm Identification in Stochastic Bandits: Beyond $\beta-$optimality: Numerical Experiments

-\paragraph{Comparison to the state of the art.} We compare the TCB and ITCB algorithms against the existing strategies for BAI.
-Specifically, we perform our experiments based on two common reward distributions, Bernoulli bandits and Gaussian bandits.
-All the experiments are averaged over $2000$ independent Monte Carlo trials.
-For the experiments, we compare the TCB and ITCB arm selection rules with four state-of-the-art top-two algorithms for BAI: T3C~\cite{pmlr-v108-shang20a}, TT-SPRT~\cite{mukherjee2022}, TS-TCI~\cite{jourdan2022} and EB-TCI~\cite{jourdan2022}.
+\paragraph{Sensitivity to $\beta$.} Next, we assess the dependency of the state-of-the-art BAI algorithms on $\beta$, and compare the empirical performance of the TCB and ITCB algorithms to these algorithms.
+These state-of-the-art algorithms for BAI include: T3C~\cite{pmlr-v108-shang20a}, TT-SPRT~\cite{mukherjee2022,mukherjee_SPRT_conf}, TS-TCI~\cite{jourdan2022}, EB-TCI~\cite{jourdan2022}, and FW~\cite{FW}.
 TT-SPRT and EB-TCI use the empirical best arm as the leader.
 TT-SPRT uses the arm with the closest GLLR statistic to the empirical best arm as the challenger, and EB-TCI includes an additional exploration penalty to the GLLR statistic to determine the challenger.
 Distinct from TT-SPRT and EB-TCI, T3C and TS-TCI use Thompson sampling from the posterior distribution to identify the leader.
-T3C selects the challenger to be the arm having the closest GLLR statistic to the leader, while TS-TCI uses a penalized GLLR statistic to promote exploration.

-\paragraph{Bernoulli bandit.} For this experiment, we use a Bernoulli bandit with mean values $[0.8,0.5,0.3,0.29,0.06]$, and set $\delta\triangleq 10^{-8}$.
+T3C selects the challenger as the arm with the closest GLLR statistic to the leader, while TS-TCI uses a penalized GLLR statistic to promote exploration.
+FW selects the next arm based on a Frank-Wolfe-based update step to solve~(\ref{eq: optimal_proportions}) based on the current mean estimates.
+Furthermore, we also compare the T3C algorithm with the $\beta$-tuning routine from~\cite{russo2016}.
+Note that we have not compared TTTS with $\beta$-tuning, owing to its large computation time required in identifying the challenger.
+We perform our experiments based on two common reward distributions, Bernoulli and Gaussian bandits.
+All the experiments are averaged over $2000$ independent Monte Carlo trials, and we have set $\delta = 10^{-8}$.
+We have the following two sets of experiments. \begin{enumerate} \item \emph{Bernoulli.} In this experiment, we use a Bernoulli bandit with mean values $[0.8,0.5,0.3,0.29,0.06]$ and set $\delta\triangleq 10^{-8}$.
 Figure~\ref{fig:3} shows the performance of the TCB and ITCB arm selection rules compared to the state-of-the-art.
-We observe that the TCB and ITCB arm selection strategies in~(\ref{eq: sampling rule}) and~(\ref{eq: sampling rule 2}) are agnostic to the tuning parameter $\beta$.
-Furthermore, the ITCB outperforms all other strategies for the bandit instance for most values of $\beta$.
-Specifically, the performance of ITCB matches that of TS-TCI and EB-TCI at $\beta\approx 0.4$.
+We observe that the TCB and ITCB arm selection strategies in~(\ref{eq: sampling rule}) and~(\ref{eq: sampling rule 2}) are agnostic to the parameter $\beta$.
+Furthermore, ITCB outperforms the top-two sampling strategies for various values of the tuning parameter $\beta$, and its performance is comparable to the optimization-based sampling rule FW.
+Furthermore, the performance of ITCB matches that of TS-TCI and EB-TCI at $\beta\approx 0.4$.